flowchart LR

 2.11.1 In-Class Discussion Exercises

 These exercises are designed for group work during class.
-Each can be discussed productively in 10–15 minutes.
+Each works well in 10–15 minutes.

 Exercise 2: What if DHCP leases never expired?
 Suppose the server grants an address permanently — no lease duration, no renewal, no reclamation.
 What problems arise?
 (Address exhaustion: departed clients never return their addresses.
 A coffee shop with a /24 subnet — 254 usable addresses — would exhaust its pool in a day.
 The server would have no mechanism to distinguish a client that left five minutes ago from one that will return tomorrow.)
 Which invariant is most affected?
 (Time — the lease duration is the mechanism that couples address allocation to actual usage.
 Without it, the state invariant degrades: the server’s belief about who holds each address diverges from reality, with no measurement signal to correct it.)

 Exercise 3: Compare ARP and DHCP through the four invariants.
 Both protocols operate at bootstrap time on a LAN.
 Both use broadcast.
 But they solve different problems and make different structural choices.
 ARP maps IP addresses to MAC addresses; DHCP assigns IP addresses.
 Apply the four invariants to ARP: State (distributed — every host caches its own ARP table), Time (prescribed timeout, typically 20 minutes), Coordination (none — any host can claim any mapping, which is why ARP spoofing is trivially easy), Interface (broadcast query, unicast reply).
 Why is ARP’s coordination model so different from DHCP’s?
-(ARP does not allocate a scarce resource — MAC addresses are pre-assigned by manufacturers — so the uniqueness constraint that forces DHCP’s centralization does not apply.)
+(ARP maps an already-allocated resource — MAC addresses are pre-assigned by manufacturers — so the uniqueness constraint that forces DHCP’s centralization is absent.)

 Exercise 4: Explicit rate feedback.
 TCP uses loss as a congestion signal.
 Suppose routers could send explicit rate feedback — “you may send at 50 Mbps on this path.”
 Which invariants change?
 (State changes: the sender receives an authoritative measurement signal instead of inferring capacity from loss.
 Time changes: the feedback loop tightens — the sender learns the available rate in one RTT rather than probing over many RTTs.
 Coordination changes: the router becomes an active participant in rate allocation, shifting from distributed to hybrid coordination.)
 What are the deployment obstacles?
 (Every router on the path must participate — a single legacy router that does not send rate feedback breaks the mechanism.
 This is the incremental deployability meta-constraint.)